Connection Under UAC

 Veeam ONE collects data from Microsoft Windows servers using WMI.
 For some configurations, UAC access token filtering can prevent running WMI commands on connected machines, which in turn will cause data collection failures.

 - Machines with an unelevated local Administrator account (the account that is not Built-in Administrator)

-To allow Veeam ONE collect data from these machines, perform the following steps on target virtual servers:
+To allow Veeam ONE collect data from machines in a workgroup, perform the following steps:

 - Set the network location to private: